engRNNwebdev/docker-mysql-basics/README.md

 #### STEP 1:
 Fork the Repository and download to your machine.
-  	NOTE: you can use github desktop or the command line via the following documentation: https://help.github.com/categories/managing-remotes/ OR https://confluence.disney.com/display/WETO/GitHub
+  	NOTE: you can use github desktop or the command line via the following documentation: https://help.github.com/categories/managing-remotes/

 #### STEP 2:
 Open Terminal and go to the `../mockdb` directory on your machine